GiveMeMyMoney/TextSearchEngine/README.md

 ```

 ## DOWNLOAD A PROJECT
 You can download project from git.
 You can use given folder for testing purpose: /FOLDER.

+### ENJOY!